Adman/MMM-imhdsk/README.md

     modules: [
         {
             module: 'MMM-imhdsk',
+            header: '<name of the stop> stop',
-            position: "bottom_right",   // You can specify the region
+            position: 'bottom_right',   // You can specify the region
             config: {
                 stopId: id, // Id of the stop (parameter "z" in stop's livetable url) /* other configurations */